automuteus/automuteus/README.md

 curl -u admin:$API_ADMIN_PASS -X DELETE $API/admin/notice  # clear it
 ```

-Galactus raises its own critical notice on SIGTERM, limited to the games whose
+Galactus announces its own shutdown on SIGTERM, naming the games whose capture
-capture clients were connected to that replica, so rolling restarts only end the
+clients were connected to that replica, so rolling restarts only end the games
-games that actually lose their capture connection.
+that actually lose their capture connection; no notice is raised.
 Preview how the banners look
 in a channel of your choice without running the bot:

 ```sh